kevingstewart/next-sslo-api-reference/policies/README.md

-## SSL Orchestrator Inbound Traffic Policies
+## SSL Orchestrator Policies

 ${\large{\textbf{\textsf{\color{red}Definition}}}}$

-A **Traffic Policy** is a set of rules that match traffic patterns.
-When a rule condition is matched, it assigns a set of actions to the matching flow, including:
+A **Policy** is a set of rules that match traffic patterns.
+When a rule condition is matched, it assigns a set of actions to the matching flow.
+A single SSL Orchestrator policy applied to an application can contain multiple "rulesets", including a traffic ruleset, logging ruleset, and potentially other types.
+All of the different rulesets will have similar traffic condition options, but take different actions.
+For example, the traffic ruleset can take the following actions:

 * Allowing or resetting the traffic
 * Intercepting (decrypting) or bypassing decryption
 * Assigning the flow to a service chain of inspection services

-Note that the single SSL Orchestrator policy applied to an application can contain multiple "rulesets", including a traffic ruleset, logging ruleset, and potentially other types.
-Traffic policies can match on any number of traffic conditions, including source/destination IP subnets, ports, hostnames, the IP protocol and version in use, etc. The inbound application and inbound gateway policies work the same way, so both are expressed here.

 ${\normalsize{\textsf{\color{white}===}}}$